-This Corporate Plan outlines how ASD will respond to these challenges over the next four years, including through increased investment in ASD's cyber and intelligence capabilities.
-This investment, known as the REDSPICE (Resilience, Effects, Defence, Space, Intelligence, Cyber, Enablers) package, recognises the critical role ASD plays in our national security.
+This Corporate Plan outlines how ASD will respond to these challenges over the next four years.
+This includes delivering on the Government's investment in ASD's cyber and intelligence capabilities known as Project REDSPICE (Resilience, Effects, Defence, Space, Intelligence, Cyber, Enablers).
+The Government's commitment to REDSPICE recognises the critical role ASD plays in our national security.

-The Hon Richard Marles MPDeputy Prime Minister and Minister for Defence
+The Hon Richard Marles MP Deputy Prime Minister and Minister for Defence